 – The Tennessee Holler (@TheTNHoller) March 30, 2020

 Lee says this orders “non-essential businesses” close.
 But what are “essential” businesses, you may wonder?
 The answer is PRETTY MUCH EVERYTHING.
+This has led to many looking into ways to learn more about remote working with their existing technology, and some firms are moving fast to get the improvements underway.

 The order comes with a laundry list, and it seems pretty much any business could find a way to qualify.
 Lee also said NOTHING about what the consequences would be for staying open.
 Just more “urging” and “suggesting”, despite all the evidence showing us real mandates and strong action is working around the country.